apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/csv.md

 ## CSV Output

 Any query may be rendered as CSV when using AsterixDB's HTTP interface.
-To do so, there are two steps required: specify the record type which defines the schema of your CSV, and request that Asterix use the CSV output format.
+To do so, there are two steps required: specify the object type which defines the schema of your CSV, and request that Asterix use the CSV output format.

-#### Output Record Type
+#### Output Object Type

 Background: The result of any AQL query is an unordered list of _instances_, where each _instance_ is an instance of an AQL